codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 Workflows are submitted when pipelines are triggered.
 A workflow executes a series of steps through one or more templates defined in its specification.

-The workflow resource is integrated with Argo Workflows, which is an open-source container-native workflow engine for orchestrating parallel jobs on Kubernetes, implemented as a K8s CRD (Custom Resource Definition).
+Workflows in Codefresh are integrated with Argo Workflows, an open-source container-native workflow engine for orchestrating parallel jobs on Kubernetes, implemented as a K8s CRD (Custom Resource Definition).
 Argo defines the Workflow as the most important resource in Argo, defining both the workflow to be executed, and storing the state of the workflow.
 For more information, see [Argo Workflows documentation](https://argoproj.github.io/argo-workflows/).

 * Track ongoing and completed workflows
-  View and monitor submitted workflows, both running and completed, in the Workflows dashboard.
+  View and monitor submitted workflows across all pipelines in the Workflows dashboard.
 Select a time range, or view up to fifty of the most recent workflows for all the pipelines in the runtime.
 Use filters to customize the dashboard view.
 Drill down to any workflow for further analysis.

    {% include image.html
     lightbox="true"